The purpose of this role is to:

 • Prepare and enter learners for exams in a timely basis.

-• Liaise with the Curriculum area and Head of Department including attending IV and standardisation meetings.
+• Liaise with the Learner Manager including attending IV and standardisation meetings.

-• Actively support the embedding of electrical engineering into vocational area and participate in curriculum development regarding the teaching and learning of engineering skills.
+• Actively support the embedding of Electrical Insulations & Electrical Engineering inspecting & testing into the vocational area and participate in curriculum development regarding the teaching and learning of both Electrical Insulations & Electrical Engineering skills.

 • Keep up to date with current developments and adapt to changes.